yasirroni/binder-profiling/README.md

 2. On navigation: `Kernel -> Restart & Run All -> Restart and Run All Cells`

-3. Click on `Upload` below the last cell and upload your file
+3. Click on `Upload` below the `display(wrapper)` cell and upload your file

+4. Click on `show` to show profiling result*

+5. Click on `.json` or `.html` to export

-4. Repeat poin (3) to process new file
+6. Repeat poin (3) to process new file

+*it's recommended to download in `.html` and open in new tab, compared to `show` profiling result in notebook cell directly, especially for large file to avoid crashing

 <!---
 Voila profiling ended up not showing